ENIYAND/business-insights-360-powerbi/README.md

 # 🗂️ Data Model

-The Power BI model follows a **Snowflake Schema**, ensuring efficient querying and optimized performance.
+The Power BI model follows a **Star Schema**, ensuring efficient querying and optimized performance.

 The model connects: